Measurement System

 Variation in measurements obtained with one measuring instrument when used several times by an Appraiser while measuring the identical characteristics on the same part.

-The variation in successive trails under fixed & defined conditions of measurement.
+The variation in successive trials under fixed & defined conditions of measurement.

 Repeatability is within the system variation.